 And after I made this recipe, putting my own to shame - this!
 Mad props to the chef:

 The noodles are of great importance too.
 There are many, many varieties of rice noodles available.
-I prefer to use the thicker rice stick noodles in this dish.
+I prefer to use the thicker rice stick noodles in this dish, although you will find a variety of types used between restaurants (in Canada, at least).
 Most restaurants will vary what kind they use, and what you prefer will be unique.
 So again, play around with this and figure out what you prefer.
 It will make a big difference in the result!
+I recently found sunomono salad noodles (specifically sold as such, apparently) in a local asian market.

 Important note - if you are concerned about the sugar, do remember you do not drink the broth so your actual consumption of this will be less than the amount in the nutritional value.